neptune-mutual-blue/protocol/docs/StoreBase.md

 function recoverToken(address token, address sendTo) external onlyOwner {
     // @suppress-pausable Can only be called by the owner
     // @suppress-reentrancy Can only be called by the owner
-    // @suppress-address-trust-issue Although the token can't be trusted, the owner has to check the token code manually.
+    // @suppress-address-trust-issue, @suppress-malicious-erc20 Although the token can't be trusted, the owner has to check the token code manually.
     IERC20 erc20 = IERC20(token);

     uint256 balance = erc20.balanceOf(address(this));